 A large hotel on the south side of Midtown West, the New Yorker attracts a healthy mix of business and leisure travelers -- but its past is more alluring than its present.

 It takes some serious self-confidence to name your hotel the New Yorker.
 But back in 1930, when the hotel first opened and competition wasn't as fierce, the New Yorker was a city institution hosting silver-screen starlets and foreign dignitaries (more on this in History, below).
-A lot has happened since then, however, and since 2000, the New Yorker has been a less glamorous Ramada Inn property (its official, more cumbersome, name is "The New Yorker -- A Ramada Inn & Plaza").
+A lot has happened since then, however, and now it's officially the Wyndham New Yorker Hotel.

-Don't let that label put you off, however.
-Housing 912 rooms on several dozen floors of an iconic Art Deco skyscraper -- its architectural siblings are the Chrysler Building (built in 1930) and the Empire State Building (1931) -- the hotel's New Yorker identity still shines brighter than its Ramada connection.
+Housing 912 rooms on several dozen floors of an iconic Art Deco skyscraper -- its architectural siblings are the Chrysler Building (built in 1930) and the Empire State Building (1931) -- the hotel's New Yorker identity still shines brighter than its corporate connection.
 (At night it is a literal shine -- the monstrous red New Yorker sign at the top of the building can be seen from all over the westside of Manhattan.)
 The grand lobby, with its enormous chandelier, evokes its rich old-New-York past.
-And the hotel certainly embraces its roots: The sign at the entrance and the gold logo on the marble floors show that Ramada is happy to play a supporting role and let the hotel's venerable past take center stage.
+And the hotel certainly embraces its roots: The sign at the entrance and the gold logo on the marble floors show that Wyndham is happy to play a supporting role and let the hotel's venerable past take center stage.

 Where does all that leave you?
 Probably on the fence, if rooms at the nearby Radisson Martinique are only $50 or so more (and if they're equal or less, jump at those instead).
 The similarly priced Holiday Inn NYC is also a better choice, but that's about 10 blocks away.
 The only other place in the immediate vicinity, Hotel Pennsylvania, is far inferior to the New Yorker, so if being close to Madison Square Garden is a priority, the New Yorker is a solid bet.
 If it's not, and you don't mind fighting the crowds in Times Square every time you step outside your hotel's front door, options abound 10 blocks north, like the Best Western President, the Marriott Marquis, and the Hilton Times Square.

-Near Midtown Westand Penn Station (access to subway and Amtrak), in Midtown West
+Near Madison Square Garden and Penn Station (access to subway and Amtrak), in Midtown West